 Ask Percy Montgomery for his standout memory of former Springbok captain John Smit, and he'll tell you about being taken for a drive in Smit's black Ford Mustang.

-The Mustang has been described as “wild and untamed” and America’s favourite “muscle car”.
-In South Africa, however, this American beauty is eclipsed by racy European models, notably the BMW, which attracts more covetous descriptions like “sexy”, “potent” and “cool”, and is endorsed by the rich and powerful, like mining magnate Patrice Motsepe who gets around in a BMW 750 iL.
+In South Africa, you are what you drive, particularly if it's a BMW, which attracts descriptions such as 'sexy', 'potent' and 'cool', endorsed by the rich and powerful, like mining magnate Patrice Motsepe who gets around in a BMW 750 iL.

-Peevish opinions about conspicuous cars and their owners give us a vent for envy, or at least some comic relief, like this succinct observation by comedian John Vlismas: “Lamborghini drivers seem to be dazed at their own splendour, wafting past in a haze of self-love.
-Ferrari drivers often look like men who have forgotten how to have sex, and are racing to find it.
-BMW drivers are as both of the above, minus the budget.
-Any 4x4 driver in an urban setting thinks they are a wholesome and admirable adventurer, but they’re actually just deluded, fossil-pillaging, corporate leeches.
-And those family stickers on the back are the final straw!”
+Peevish opinions about conspicuous cars and their owners give us a vent for envy, or at least some comic relief, such as like this succinct observation by comedian John Vlismas: "Lamborghini drivers seem to be dazed at their own splendour, wafting past in a haze of self-love, Ferrari drivers often look like men who have forgotten how to have sex, and are racing to find it, while BMW drivers are as both of the above, minus the budget!"

 It all goes to show how personal the relationship between a man (and woman) and his (or her) car is.

 The car as a symbol of who you are, or how you'd like to project yourself, is nothing new.
 Way back in the 1950s Roland Barthes, in his book Mythologies, noted that consumers purchased products "because there is an unmeasured value attached to them through myths and symbols".
 In the case of cars, society tends to afford you higher status if your wheels are in the expensive bracket.